-This undertaking started with a meeting with the engineering unions on 22 November, which the ASE boycotted.
-Chamberlain noted the difficulty caused by ‘the jealousy or hostility of one union to another’.
-The unions who did attend were unhappy, but the discussion was relatively uncontentious, perhaps encouraging ministerial complacency.
-The unions feared a separate government deal with the ASE, and indeed Addison met the latter’s leaders on 12 and 18 December.
-When the ASE protested that the new initiative breached Lloyd George’s promises, Addison replied the situation had changed: because of Romania’s defeat and occupation, Russia’s need for munitions, and new weapons programmes: ‘the pressure is now so terrible’ that extra men were essential and extending dilution might yield 300,000 of them.
+This operation started with a meeting with the engineering unions on 22 November, which the ASE boycotted.
+Chamberlain noted the difficulty caused by ‘the jealousy or hostility of one union to another’., Although the discussion was relatively uncontentious (perhaps encouraging ministerial complacency), the unions who did attend were unhappy.
+They feared a separate government deal with the ASE, and indeed Addison met the latter’s leaders on 12 and 18 December.
+When the ASE protested that the new initiative breached Lloyd George’s promises, Addison replied the situation had changed: because of Romania’s recent defeat and occupation, Russia’s need for munitions, and new weapons programmes: ‘the pressure is now so terrible’ that extra workers were essential and extending dilution might yield 300,000.
 If skilled labour were redirected without dilution, industries such as textile and agricultural machinery would collapse, and no jobs remain there for returning soldiers.
-None the less, the ASE confirmed their hostility to extending dilution and to any agreement reached with other unions; and they proposed no alternative measure.
+None the less, the ASE reiterated their hostility to extending dilution and to any agreement reached with other unions; and they proposed no alternative measure.

 Addison now decided he must legislate, perhaps calculating the ASE could acquiesce more easily in an imposed solution.
-His ministry must arm merchant ships, finish or repair artillery for the summer offensive, and deliver tank engines and aircraft: the BEF’s capture of Vimy Ridge on 9 April demonstrated how heavy guns could silence German field artillery.
-Cast as an amendment to the 1915 Act, the Munitions of War Bill was a simple enabling text: In the Commons Addison encountered little opposition to it, but the measure publicized the government’s intentions at the same time as the Tweedale & Smalley dispute escalated.
+His ministry must arm merchant ships, finish or repair artillery for the summer offensive, and deliver tank engines and aircraft: the BEF’s capture of Vimy Ridge on 9 April showed how heavy guns could silence enemy field artillery.
+Cast as an amendment to the 1915 Act, the Munitions of War Bill was a simple enabling text: In the Commons it encountered little opposition, but the measure publicized the government’s intentions at the same time as the Tweedale & Smalley dispute escalated.
 Workers feared that next would come industrial conscription, despite the Cabinet having confirmed it would not introduce this unless voluntary schemes failed.
-However, unsuccessful voluntary expedients had also preceded military conscription; and it was glaringly evident that the voluntary ‘National Service’ initiative, directed by Neville Chamberlain and intended to earmark a civilian workforce for deployment where most needed, was falling short of its targets.
+Yet unsuccessful voluntary expedients had also preceded military conscription; and it was glaringly evident that the voluntary ‘National Service’ initiative, directed by Neville Chamberlain and intended to earmark a civilian workforce for deployment where most needed, was falling short of its targets.
 At a meeting on 23 April the ASE side predicted trouble: the government had acted unilaterally, the union’s delegate conference had been very angry, and the men wanted drastic action; the Labour Leader and the Herald gave similar warnings.
 Once the May strike started, discussions resumed, but the two sides were more distant than ever.
 The ASE Executive Council knew that withdrawing the bill was central to the strikers’ demands.
-Although they condemned the stoppage, the ASE leaders still opposed extending dilution, which its Executive Council chair, James Brownlie, judged the ‘burning point’.
+Although condemning the stoppage, the ASE leaders still opposed extending dilution, which Brownlie judged the ‘burning point’.
 They were disturbed by suggestions in The Times by Sidney Webb that restoring pre-war practices was neither feasible nor desirable, with which a Lloyd George speech seemed to agree.
 It was true that Frederick Kellaway (Addison’s Parliamentary Secretary) said ‘diluted’ men would not go into the army, and after the war the new arrangements would discontinue.
-All the same, among the problems identified by the subsequent inquiry commissions was that ‘chopping and changing’ had corroded trust.
-Henderson insisted that the government could not yield over the bill.
-Addison, more emollient, was willing to compromise over the detail, and admitted he was unsure how many men were obtainable.
+All the same, among the problems identified by the subsequent inquiry commissions was that constant ‘chopping and changing’ had corroded trust.
+Henderson insisted that the government could not yield over the bill; Addison, more emollient, was willing to compromise over detail, and admitted he was unsure how many men were obtainable.
 Unconvinced, the ASE Secretary reiterated that the bill breached Lloyd George’s pledges, and the restoration of pre-war practices was inadequately guaranteed.
 The union maintained its opposition, and when the strike ended no agreement had been reached.